BLCM/bl3mods/Apocalyptech/README.md

   is because in conjunction with Better Loot, it gets utterly absurd, and I'm honestly fine with the drops I get from Better Loot.
 So, a rare example of a plain and simple nerf in one of my mods!
-- `mayhem2_decreased_enemy_scaling.txt` - Conversely, I really dislike
-  bullet-sponginess, and would rather just have fun with the various Mayhem 2.0 modifiers without having to worry about optimizing DPS.
-This severely cuts back on enemy health/shield/armor buffs in all Mayhem 2.0 modes.  **TODO:** I *would* actually like to figure out how to nerf Mayhem-enhanced weapons so that they don't become super OP, but I haven't figured that out yet.
-I may end up adjusting this to suit, if I'm finding things too easy.

 ## Economy-related Mods